 - Content Marketing8 Content Marketing Ideas to Increase Your Website TrafficMarc Schenker

-Our web design section of Tuts+ has web design inspiration and tutorials covering design principles that guide professional site design.
+Our web design section on Envato Tuts+ has web design inspiration and tutorials covering design principles that guide professional site design.
 Here are a few examples of sites that are well-designed and high-quality to model:

-- Big Drop Inc. – Web design firm’s site that features a mega image for instant captivation, plus a unique selling proposition that hooks visitors and leads in.
+- Big Drop Inc. – Web design firm’s site that features a unique selling proposition that hooks visitors and leads in.

 - Jill Konrath – Sales consultant’s site that features a slew of big names for social proof to increase her professional trustworthiness immediately.